cepthomas/Nebulua/README.md

 While the primary intent is to generate music-by-code, runtime interaction is also supported using midi inputs.
 Windows only.

-It's called Nebulator after a MarkS C++ noisemaker called Nebula which manipulated synth parameters via code.
+It's called Nebulator/Nebulua after a MarkS C++ noisemaker called Nebula which manipulated synth parameters via code.

 ![logo](marks.png)